warshmellow/warshmellow-search-engine-talk/search_engine_talk.md

 ## Vector closeness and Elasticsearch "Relevance" score

 ## Clustering, a classic machine learning problem
+Suppose you have many documents and you have settled on a vectorization that is appropriate.
+Recall that Elasticsearch by default uses TF-IDF vectorization.

+In our case, we may have documents containing information on people.
+Each document contains date of birth, name, and favorite books.
+For simplicity, we can take each document as a giant text string.
+For example, we have `doc1 = "1990-01-01 warshmellow 'I am a cat' 'Ten Nights of Dreams'"` and `doc2 = "1975-01-01 chocolatebunny 'Fun Home' 'The Odyssey'""`.

+Let's say we have 1000 such.
+We want to see if they form natural clusters.
+Maybe 10 natural clusters.
+This is called a `clustering` problem.
+Another name for this problem is called `market segmentation`.
+Another name is `unsupervised learning in machine learning`.

 ### k-means
+The simplest form of clustering has you fix `k` number of clusters you think there will be, then calculating cosine similarities between vectors.
+There will be `k` clusters in the end, hopefully all the points in a cluster will have very high cosine similarities, and points in two different clusters will have low cosine similarities.
+You try different `k` to optimize for this simultaneous condition.

 ### Expectation maximization and Gaussian Mixture as a smooth k-means
+For a variety of mathematical reasons, `k-means` sometimes gives you bad results because it is too "rigid".
+Roughly speaking, it imagines all clusters to be non-overlapping "circles", and you can split hairs over which circle a point belongs to.

+A "smooth" version of k-means allows clusters to be ellipses and allows points to belong to different ellipses with varying degree of belonging.

+Framing a problem this way is called a `Gaussian mixture` problem: it assumes there are `k` normal distributions that all points belong to with a certain probability.

+The `Expectation maximization` algorithm is used to compute these probabilities.

 ### Topic Modeling, a form of "soft clustering"

+The above methods are somewhat "hard" clustering because they explicitly use similarity to compute shapes and boundaries.

+Another way is "soft clustering", which uses "latent" or hidden information to compute clusters.

+If you assume all vectors are linear vectors, then you can extract linear "latent" information using matrix methods.

 ## Anomaly Detection, a variant of Clustering